 The third step is to start communicating with them via their blogs, social media, online press releases and through pitching them your ideas.
 Share new trends, an interesting angle to a topical, major event, awards or recognitions or new innovations.

 Once you get coverage, you can post this on your site and share it with your networks for even more credibility power.
 Don’t forget to also follow up and thank them for the coverage and measure your results.

 Social Media and Online

 While I’ve touched on this throughout the article, you should be looking for ways to increase your own star power via Social Media.
-A great place to measure where you are and where you need to go is through a site called KLOUT.
 Find influencers in your industry and look for ways to get more engaged online.
 Many of today’s top experts are products of a strong online presence.
 It shouldn’t be an area you overlook.